SoftBank Group

 Gulf Sovereign Wealth and the Tahnoon Nexus

 SoftBank’s capital structure has been intertwined with Gulf sovereign wealth since the Vision Fund era.
 Saudi Arabia’s Public Investment Fund was the anchor limited partner in Vision Fund 1, committing $45 billion of the fund’s $93 billion total, with Abu Dhabi’s Mubadala providing additional capital.
-Analysis of the fund’s investor base indicates Gulf sovereign entities supplied roughly two-thirds of the fund’s capital 14.
+Analysis of the record indicates that, together, Gulf sovereign entities supplied roughly two-thirds of the fund’s capital 17.
 Though PIF did not reinvest in Vision Fund 2, the Gulf connection has continued through new channels.

 MGX, the Abu Dhabi AI investment fund launched by Mubadala and G42 in 2024 and chaired by Sheikh Tahnoon bin Zayed Al Nahyan, committed $7 billion to Stargate for a 10% stake.
-According to public reporting, Son and Tahnoon have met to discuss AI infrastructure, semiconductor strategy, and joint GPU deployment 14.
+According to the investigation’s synthesis, Son and Tahnoon have met to discuss AI infrastructure, semiconductor strategy, and joint GPU deployment 17.
 The partnership extends to Stargate UAE, a 1-gigawatt data center campus in Abu Dhabi where SoftBank provides connectivity infrastructure and G42 operates the compute cluster alongside OpenAI and Oracle.

 MGX also used $2 billion of World Liberty Financial’s USD1 stablecoin to finance an investment in Binance.
-While SoftBank has no direct connection to WLFI, analysis of the funding sources indicates both SoftBank and the Trump family’s DeFi protocol receive capital from the same UAE sovereign ecosystem centered on Tahnoon 15.
+While SoftBank has no direct connection to WLFI, cross-reference of the record indicates both SoftBank and the Trump family’s DeFi protocol draw capital from the same UAE sovereign ecosystem centered on Tahnoon 18.

 SoftBank Group